Deh Bureh, Nahavand

-Deh Bureh (ده بوره, also Romanized as Deh Būreh; also known as Deh Būt) is a village in Tariq ol Eslam Rural District, in the Central District of Nahavand County, Hamadan Province, Iran.
-At the 2006 census, its population was 807, in 207 families.
+Deh Bureh (ده بوره) (Note: Also romanized as Deh Būreh; also known as Deh Būt) is a village in Tariq ol Eslam Rural District of the Central District in Nahavand County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 807 in 207 households.
+The following census in 2011 counted 777 people in 246 households.
+The 2016 census measured the population of the village as 750 people in 233 households.